ast-fortiss-tum/perturbation-drive/examples/sdsandbox/README.md

 # How to run sdsandbox

+To run this example you will need the sdsandbox/sdsim unity project on your device.
+You can find this unity project in [this GitHub repo](https://github.com/ast-fortiss-tum/sdsandbox).

 Make sure to install all requirements for this example using `pip install -r requirements.txt`

 1. Load the Unity project sdsandbox/sdsim in Unity.
 Double click on Assets/Scenes/road_generator to open that scene.